apollo008/dblogger/README.md

     or
     python -m smartlogger.utils.logutils.dbloggerdemo

 under root directory of project.
-After run these commands, you will see the rotating log files under directory:[smartlogger/logs/app.log*].
+After run these commands, you will see the rotating log files: app.log and app.log.2020-11-08_01-01 and so on under directory:[smartlogger/logs].